-The compliance software shall require the user to either accept the default exterior shading devices or select from a specific Commission approved list of exterior shading devices for each fenestration element (see Table 2-22).
-The default choice for exterior shading device is Standard, which are bug screens for windows and none for skylights.
+The compliance software shall require the user to accept the default exterior shading devices, which are bug screens for windows and none for skylights.
 Credit for shading devices that are allowable for prescriptive compliance are not allowable in performance compliance.